-Phenibut was first available in the early 1960s in Russia, for patients undergoing psychiatric treatment.
+Phenibut was first available in the early 1960s in Russia for patients undergoing psychiatric treatment.

 Is Phenibut Addictive?

+Phenibut affects GABA receptor sites and can change the function of the brain’s neurotransmitters.
 Phenibut dependence can occur relatively quickly — sometimes after using the substance only a few times.
-In such a situation, a person may have phenibut withdrawal symptoms.
-These symptoms may include:
+In such a situation, a person may have phenibut withdrawal symptoms if they abruptly stop the drug.

 - Rebound anxiety

 How Phenibut Works

 Phenibut is considered a psychotropic drug.
 These types of drugs affect a person’s mental state.
 The structure and chemical makeup of phenibut are both similar to the naturally occurring brain neurotransmitter gamma-aminobutyric acid (GABA).

 GABA reduces neural excitability and anxiety.
 When someone takes phenibut, the person may feel more relaxed because it’s activating GABA receptors.
 Taking phenibut may also help with insomnia.

 Phenibut side effects can vary in severity and type.
 Some of the most commonly reported phenibut side effects include: